 So how do gyres play a role in the formation of a trash vortex?

-The movement of the water currents that form gyres, as we have seen above, cause that particular area of the ocean to move in a circular pattern.
+The movement of the water currents that form gyres, as we have seen above, causes that particular area of the ocean to move in a circular pattern.
 Take a glass of water and swirl it with a spoon.
 You will notice a spiral in the center.
 This is actually quite similar to how a gyre works.
 The center of a gyre is very stable.
 The center of a subtropical gyre os more stable than the other two types.
 This region of the ocean is very calm, and the water remains quite still.
 Consequently, these areas are classified as having lower nutrient value and sparse aquatic life.

 Since the external currents of the gyre move inward towards the static center, any trash spilled into the ocean or picked up from the coasts by the waves gets deposited in these centers.
 This trash is broken down into small pieces due to the movement of the current and mostly consists of non-degradable materials like plastic.
 So the images, like the one posted above in the article, don’t accurately depict the real picture.